Bobbo117/GarageController/README.md

 - Garage door is opened or closed by activating the relay, which simulates pressing the button on the garage remote.
   <br>
   <br>
-        -   Disables garage door if car is present AND hatch is up by signaling the Kasa smart plug.
+        -   Disables garage door if vehicle is present AND hatch is up by signaling the Kasa smart plug.
   <br>
   <br>
-        -   Closes garage door if the car is absent AND the garage door is open AND there has been no motion for an hour.
+        -   Closes garage door if the vehicle is absent AND the garage door is open AND there has been no motion for an hour.